 - Development of dynamic systems economic methods to allow understanding of the value of solutions at multiple scales across society.

-- Delivery of systems analysis and policy research, and applied policy processes to led to government policies to allow and encourage urban rainwater harvesting and decentralised water management.
+- Delivery of systems analysis and policy research, and applied policy processes to led to government policies to allow and encourage urban rainwater harvesting and decentralized water management.
 In particular, research and policy advice that ultimately led to creation of the state environmental policy BASIX in New South Wales.
-This project included significant interaction with the NSW Cabinet.
+This project included interaction with the NSW Cabinet.

 - Completion of PhD research that developed a systems approach to water cycle management and economics.
 Followed by the award of an Australian Research Council Post Doctoral Fellowship and ultimately an Associate Professor at University of Newcastle and Melbourne University.
-Awarded over $3 million in competitive and industry research funding, and completion of a large number of influencial publications in less than a decade.
+Awarded over $3 million in competitive and industry research funding, and completion of a large number of influential publications in less than a decade.

-- Leader and strategist in the orginal capacity building program for water cycle management and Water Sensitive Urban Design in the Hunter Region of New South Wales.
+- Leader and strategist in the original capacity building program for water cycle management and Water Sensitive Urban Design in the Hunter Region of New South Wales.
 This was essentially a change program to move the water and planning industries from traditional approaches to a more diverse range of solutions and to augment the capacity of those professions.
 Importantly, this original program has been replicated throughout Australian in a range of similar strategies such as Clearwater in Melbourne and WSUD in Sydney.

-- A contribution over a period of more than twenty years as a forenzic and systems analyst to find solutions to significant problems throughout the Australian and international water industry.
+- A contribution over a period of more than twenty years as a forensic and systems analyst to find solutions to significant problems throughout the Australian and international water industry.
 This has involved the resolution of a wide range of challenges from country towns, regional flooding and metropolitan water resources.
 This contribution has also included key roles in many major projects.

-- Contribution to and leadership in many policy policy processes including The Living Victoria Living Melbourne water policy reform process, the Sydney Water Alternative Water Strategy, The Water Advisory Group of the Prime Minister’s Science Engineering and Innovation Council and Urban Water Advisory Group of the National Water Commission.
+- Contribution to and leadership in many public policy processes including The Living Victoria Living Melbourne water policy reform process, the Sydney Water Alternative Water Strategy, The Water Advisory Group of the Prime Minister’s Science Engineering and Innovation Council and Urban Water Advisory Group of the National Water Commission.

 - Provided advice to the Canadian national government that led to policies for wastewater reuse, stormwater and rainwater harvesting.

 - Leader of a program to restore the Al Asfar Lake system at Al Hasa in Saudi Arabia.
-This role included liasion with all levels of the government and coordination of efforts to change attitudes and policies relating to the water cycle.
+This role included liaison with all levels of the government and coordination of efforts to change attitudes and policies relating to the water cycle.